MitsuakiKun/extend-react-movie-app/README.md

     - Production Company
         - Migrate to company Google search when you click the chip.
     - Similar Movie List
+    - Navigate to Credits Page
+        - It can view the details of the performers as a list in card format.

 ---
 ## Setup requirements.